-Food poisoning notifications and outbreaks are investigated within one working day of receipt in accordance with the Control of Communicable Disease Joint Plans of Essex Local Health Protection Team and Essex Local Authorities and following guidance in CDR Review dated 1995.
-The estimated number of notifications requiring investigation for this period is = 150 .
+3.6 Outbreak Control and Inspection Disease Control Food poisoning notifications and outbreaks are investigated within one working day of receipt in accordance with the Control of Communicable Disease Joint Plans of Essex Local Health Protection Team and Essex Local Authorities and following guidance in CDR Review dated 1995.
+The estimated number of notifications requiring investigation for this period is = 150.
 The estimated number of outbreaks is = 1.
-3.7 Food Hazard Warnings Food hazard warnings are handled in accordance with Food Safety Act 1990, Code of Practice.
-The Code of Practice requires that the food safety service has connection to the Environmental Health Computer Network (EHCnet) as the Department of Health communicates Food Hazard Warnings via this computer.
-The service is connected to the EHCnet and there is a pager in the administration section to provide an alert when a food hazard warning has been issued by the Food Standards Agency.
-The estimated number of food hazard warnings received for this period is = 125.
+3.7 Food Alerts Food alerts are handled in accordance with Food Law Code of Practice.
+The food safety service has facilities to receive food alerts by an electronic mail system as required by the Code of Practice.
+The estimated number of food alerts received for this period is = 125 .
 3.8 Liaison A number of arrangements have been made to improve the consistency of enforcement with neighbouring Authorities.
-This service actively supports the Essex Chief Environmental Health Officer's Food Group, and the Food Study Group.
-Investigations of suspected food poisoning outbreaks are carried out either jointly or in close contact with the Consultants in Communicable Disease Control (CCDC) for Essex.
+This service actively supports the Essex Environmental Health Management Group's Food Group and the Food Study Group Investigations of suspected food poisoning outbreaks are carried out either jointly or in close contact with the Consultants in Communicable Disease Control (CCDC) for Essex.
 The service also advises and liaises with other services within Rochford District Council, including: Building Control, Planning, the Environmental Protection Team and the Licensing Team.
 The service is consulted on planning applications involving food premises.

 3.9 Food Safety Promotion Food safety promotion on cooking turkeys and barbecues is carried out during the autumn and spring respectively.
 Leaflets are made available at the 2 Council offices, community centres, butchers, etc., and are given to food poisoning cases.
 An article on these subjects is included in the autumn and spring editions of Rochford Matters, the free Council newspaper, and a press release is sent to local newspapers.
-Participate in the National Food Safety Week by organising a poster competition for school children on the importance of hand washing.
+Articles on other food safety matters are also included in Rochford Matters and where appropriate Business Matters.
+All food poisoning cases are sent or given various advisory leaflets on food safety Participate in the National Food Safety Week by organising a poster competition for school children on the importance of hand washing and a RAP competition on food hygiene.
 Participate in the National Food Safety Week by organising a public food information day at Rayleigh Civic Suite.
 Advise schools on providing safe packed lunches.
 A food sampling advisory leaflet with advice on microbiological standards and food safety is provided following each programmed inspection.
 It is also sent following an acceptable or unsatisfactory sampling result with a link to the Council's food web.
 Comprehensive food safety information is available on Rochford District Council's website, and a letter was sent to all food businesses when the website was created.
+Provide nutritional advice on school meals by working in partnership with Essex Trading Standards.
 3.10 Export Certification Export certificates for manufacturers within the district exporting various food are provided.
 The estimated number of certificates requested during this period is 0 .